thunderbird/thunderbird-android/docs/architecture/portable-profile-data-format.md

 Thunderbird records may reference an account only through its portable account ID.
 They MUST NOT be required to recover mail content or standard PDPArchive metadata.

-## ZIP encryption
+## age encryption

-Every Thunderbird profile export and standalone PDPArchive export is a password-protected ZIP64 archive using AES-256 and the widely supported
-[WinZip AES encryption specification](https://www.winzip.com/en/support/aes-encryption/).
-Legacy ZipCrypto MUST NOT be used.
-An unencrypted portable profile-data export MUST NOT be published.
+Every Thunderbird profile export and standalone PDPArchive export is a binary [age version 1](https://age-encryption.org/v1) file encrypted with the user passphrase.
+The authenticated plaintext is a ZIP64 archive.
+ASCII armor and unencrypted portable profile-data exports MUST NOT be published.

-Export writes encrypted ZIP entries directly to an incomplete output file and publishes it only after the archive closes successfully.
-Import decrypts and validates every selected entry before changing runtime repositories.
-Authentication failure removes temporary output and imports nothing.
+Export streams the ZIP64 payload through the age encryptor into an incomplete output file and publishes it only after both layers close successfully.
+Import decrypts and authenticates the complete age stream into an unpublished temporary ZIP64 file before opening and validating selected entries or changing runtime repositories.
+Authentication failure deletes the temporary plaintext and imports nothing.
+Import storage estimation includes this temporary plaintext.

-Android, JVM, iOS, and web use the same encrypted ZIP64 representation through a common Kotlin Multiplatform boundary.
-Each target uses a maintained ZIP implementation rather than implementing archive encryption.
+Android and JVM use [Kage](https://github.com/android-password-store/kage) behind the format boundary.
+The app's API 23 minimum is maintained through an upstream Kage compatibility patch or, temporarily, a minimal fork that replaces `java.util.Base64` with `kotlin.io.encoding.Base64`.
+The patch does not alter age cryptography or wire-format behavior.
+Other platforms use compatible maintained age implementations when those targets are implemented.

 ## Import and validation